 I am optimistic about the future of radiology because of new technology, such as applications like portable imaging.
 We can actually democratize the use of imaging and increase its adoption to help provide more personalized and precision care and manage that imaging from the home to the hospital.
 It takes a national practice like ours to take full advantage of the opportunities and be the leader the specialty needs.

-Dr. Syed Zaidi is the Associate Chief Medical Officer for Integration at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @zaidirad.
+Dr. Syed Zaidi is the Associate Chief Medical Officer for Integration at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @zaidirad.
 For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.